Special Needs Trusts

 things (such as a computer, clothing, or new furniture).

 This balancing act is particularly tricky when the trustee wishes to make payments for the beneficiary’s food or shelter, because such payments often trigger a reduction in SSI benefits.
 However, even though it’s tricky, it often still makes sense for a trustee to use trust funds for food and shelter because there are exemptions and rules that make the trade-off worthwhile.
+If the trustee chooses to do this, he or she will also have to decide how long the trust can afford to make such payments.

 EXAMPLE: Eva, a 34-year-old woman with cystic fibrosis, lives in a studio apartment in a “low-rent” part of San Francisco, where she still must pay $800 a month.
 Eva’s SSI grant—her sole source of income—is $700 a month.
 Obviously, Eva needs some help with her rent.
 Under SSI rules explained in Chapter 3, the trust can pay the entire $800 rent, and Eva will lose only about $256 from her grant.